hyperledger/iroha-rfcs/008-sdk-versioning.md

 ## Continuous SDK Development

 This strategy allows our SDKs to continue evolving and improving while keeping compatibility with Iroha Core `2.0.0`.
-By using `MINOR` and `PATCH` version increments, we can convey the level of changes within each SDK release.
-Make sure to maintain clear and up-to-date documentation to assist users in choosing the appropriate SDK version for their needs, considering compatibility with Iroha Core `2.0.0`.
+By using [semver framework](#semantic-versioning) we can convey the level of changes within each SDK release.
+Make sure to maintain clear and up-to-date documentation to assist users in choosing the appropriate SDK version for their needs, considering compatibility with a specific version of Iroha Core `2.*`.